Betanodavirus: History

-Betanodaviruses were first reported between 1989–1991.
+Betanodaviruses were first reported between 1989 and 1991.
 They were linked with high mortality rates in young fish and were initially described as a picornavirus-like virus.
 They were discovered around the same time in Australia, Norway, France and Japan.
 The oldest evidence related to the virus, however, dates back to 1984 in Queensland (Australia) where a disease outbreak with the clinical signs and histopathological lesions corresponding to NNV was reported.

 Virology

 Structure

 Viruses in the genus Betanodavirus are non-enveloped, with icosahedral geometries and T=3 symmetry.
 The diameter is around 37 nm.
 The virus-like particle contains 180 subunits of the capsid protein, and each capsid protein (CP) shows three major domains: (i) the N-terminal arm, an inter-subunit extension at the inner surface; (ii) the shell domain (S-domain), a jelly-roll structure; and (iii) the protrusion domain (P-domain) formed by three-fold trimeric protrusions.